Written by Joshua Malin

 The private health insurance rebate is based on your household’s taxable income and applies to hospital, extras and standalone ambulance policies.
 If eligible, you can claim your rebate on your tax return or as a discount on your health insurance premium.

 Having a family private hospital insurance policy can also save you paying the MLS.
-If you and your partner have a combined income that triggers that MLS, you may pay between 1% and 1.5% extra at tax time if you don’t hold private hospital cover.
+If you and your partner have a combined income that triggers that MLS, you may pay between 1% and 1.5% extra at tax time if you don’t hold private hospital cover for the full financial year.

 Keep in mind that the Australian Government rebate for private health insurance and the MLS are generally based on income thresholds and may not be applicable to everyone.

 Some health insurers do provide cover for children only, though these policies are rare.
 Most family health insurances cover nearly all immediate family members (bar your parents and siblings), including birth children, stepchildren, adopted children and foster children.
-In some of these instances, you might need to provide additional information about when your dependents entered your care.
+In some instances, you might need to provide additional information about when your dependants entered your care.

-When it comes to dependants, age limits on family health insurance policies can range from 18 to 31 years old.
-While this may depend on several factors, such as whether they’re studying, in a de-facto relationship, married or employed full-time, you may be able to keep them on your policy even after they’ve moved out.
+Depending on your policy, family health insurance age limits can range from 18 to 31 years old.
+While this may depend on several factors, such as whether they’re studying, in a de-facto relationship, married or employed full-time, you may be able to keep them on your policy even after they’ve moved out depending on your funds rules.

 Once they leave the nest and are no longer covered by your private health insurance, it’s time to contact your health fund to discuss moving to a singles or couples policy, depending on your situation.